 Slug or slug load means any discharge of water or wastewater which, in concentration of any pollutant, measured using a grab or composite sample, is more than five times the allowable concentration as set forth in sections 118-342 and 118-343 of this article or in a user's most recent wastewater discharge permit or which exceeds a slug concentration level specified in a wastewater discharge permit.
-A discharge with pH outside the allowable range by more than one standard unit (S.U.) shall also be considered a slug.
+A discharge with pH outside the allowable range by more than one standard unit (S.U.) or a flow rate in excess of two times the maximum flow limit established in a wastewater discharge permit shall also be considered a slug.

-Wastewater means and includes sewage as defined in federal law and regulation, or a combination of the liquid and water-carried waste from residences, commercial buildings, institutions and industrial establishments, together with such groundwater, surface water, and stormwater as may be present, whether treated or untreated, which is contributed into or permitted to enter the POTW.
+Wastewater means and includes sewage as defined in federal law and regulation, or a combination of the liquid and water-carried waste from residences, commercial buildings, institutions and industrial establishments, together with such groundwater, surface water, and stormwater as may be present, whether treated or untreated, which is contributed into or permitted to enter the OTW POTW.